TolikPylypchuk/SharpHook/docs/articles/about.md

 ### [v5.1.0](https://github.com/TolikPylypchuk/SharpHook/releases/tag/v5.1.0) (October 8, 2023)

-- Mouse coordinates were fixed for event simulation on Windows with mutliple screens.
+- Mouse coordinates were fixed for event simulation on Windows with multiple screens.

 - Simulating multiple mouse clicks on macOS was fixed.